Abhishekkumarsharma1001/Text-editor/README.md

 - This project is licensed under the [MIT License](LICENSE)..
 See the LICENSE file for details.

 **Contact:**
-- For any inquiries or feedback, please contact [Your Email Address].
+- For any inquiries or feedback, please contact [abhikumarsharma146@gmail.com].